-But, for those of us amateurs who perhaps decorate eggs once a year, there are other ways to make sure we have some beautifully decorated eggs hanging from branches in our homes or gardens as an 'Osterstrauch', making Easter wreaths or simply gracing our tables.
+For those of us amateurs who perhaps decorate eggs once a year, there are other ways to make sure we have some beautifully decorated eggs hanging from branches in our homes, or gardens, as an "Osterstrauch", for adding to Easter wreaths or simply gracing our tables.

-First of all some tips before you start your Easter egg decorating, whatever method of coloring you use.
+First some tips before you start your Easter egg decorating, whatever method of coloring you use.

 White eggs are best because the end color results are more authentic.

 And last but not least, rub the shells of the eggs with vinegar before coloring.
 This takes away any grease, smooths the chalk layer so the color remains longer and looks much fresher.

 If you are not sure about the first steps here is an easy to follow How To for coloring eggs.

 The preparations out of the way, now to begin:

 ...The egg can be re-dyed to create different colors and shades, a design can be scratched onto the egg shell with a sharp needle before or after it is dyed, or dyed for the second time, both methods are really successful.